EricLBuehler/kestrel/docs/BORROWCHECK.md

 let 😐😐 = &😀🤠
 ```

-While the following is not due to the fact that there are multiple immutable references to `😀🤠` at the same time on line 4.
+And this also is due to the fact that the references to `😀🤠` on line 4 are essentially the same reference - and not seperate.
+If they were seperate this would cause a compilation error.
 ```
 let 😀🤠 = 1+2
 let mut 😐 = &😀🤠